bird-house/birdhouse-deploy/birdhouse/optional-components/README.md

 DB.

-Magpie will be automatically configured to give complete public anonymous access for this second Finch.
+Magpie will be automatically configured to give complete public anonymous access for this WPS service.

-Canarie monitoring will also be automatically configured for this second Finch.
+Canarie monitoring will also be automatically configured for this WPS service.